 - If parts of your vinyl doesn’t adhere, cover it with paper and reapply the iron until it sticks

-Where Can I buy the best vinyl for Cricut and Silhouette machines?
+Where Can I buy vinyl for Cricut and Silhouette machines?

 There are many retail outlets to shop for vinyl for your craft cutter, both virtual and brick and mortar.
 One thing that I read over and over again from top craft bloggers is to skip the big box stores and hunt for bargains online.
 Not only will you find better prices, you will find greater selections of colors, finishes and brands.